binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

        /// <summary>
        /// Provides a series of extension methods that perform sanitisation.
        /// Escaping, unescaping, etc.
-       /// Usually targeted at user input, to help defend against the likes of XSS and other injection attacks.
+       /// Usually targeted at user input,
+       /// to help defend against the likes of XSS and other injection attacks.
        /// </summary>
        public static class Extensions {

           private const int CharacterIndexNotFound = -1;

           /// <summary>
-          /// Returns a new string in which all occurrences of a double escaped html character (that's an html entity immediatly prefixed with another html entity)
+          /// Returns a new string in which all occurrences of a double escaped html character
+	  /// (that's an html entity immediatly prefixed with another html entity)
           /// in the current instance are replaced with the single escaped character.
           /// </summary>
+          /// <param name="source">
-          /// <param name="source">The target text used to strip one layer of Html entity encoding.</param>
+	  /// The target text used to strip one layer of Html entity encoding.
+	  /// </param>
           /// <returns>The singly escaped text.</returns>
           public static string SingleDecodeDoubleEncodedHtml(this string source) {
              return source.Replace("&amp;#x", "&#x");